|

 Instructions

-• In a large saucepan over low heat melt the butter and unsweetened chocolate.
+• In a large saucepan over low heat, melt the butter and unsweetened chocolate.
+Add the sugar and cream, increase the heat to low-medium, and stir often until smooth.
+Stir in the vanilla, then remove from heat.

 Melting butter and chocolate for no bake Easter treats in a saucepan on the stove.